DominikWoh/CNC3/README.md

 # Serial Key Error
 You play Command and Conquer Kane's Wrath and get an Error: serial number already in use / Seriennummer wird bereits verwendet

+# What to do?

+Just run the .exe and a new icon on your Desktop will appear after few seconds / minutes.
+Run it and the Game will start, in background the registry key will import.

 # ENGLISH  .PS1 und .EXE

 Explanation of the script: